Vaccinium 'Northblue' fruit

 A very hardy hybrid blueberry with an upright open habit, produces bumper crops of tasty, sweet blue fruit in mid summer; all blueberries require highly acidic soils, excellent drainage and a good mulch, plant with plenty of peat moss.
 Self- pollinating.

-Northblue Blueberry is recommended for the following landscape applications;
+Aside from its primary use as an edible, Northblue Blueberry is sutiable for the following landscape applications;